-|Jeffrey S. Dunn||Courses
+|Jeffrey S. Dunn||Teaching

-I am an assistant professor in the philosophy department at DePauw University.
-Before that I was a graduate student at UMass, Amherst, and an undergraduate at Washington State University.
+I received my Ph.D. in philosophy at UMass, Amherst, and my undergraduate degree at Washington State University.
 I also studied briefly as an undergraduate at Reading University.

 My research interests are in epistemology, philosophy of science, and logic.
 I am specifically interested in issues in formal epistemology.
 I have done research on evidence, in particular, what it is to have evidence according to various formal models.
 More recently, I have focused on epistemic utility theory and epistemic consequentialism more generally.

 From 2014-2016 I worked on a project funded by the British Academy on epistemic consequentialism, together with my co-investigator, Kristoffer Ahlstrom-Vij (Birkbeck).
 As part of the project, we organized a workshop at LSE's Centre for the Philosophy of Natural and Social Science (CNPSS) and an international conference at the University of Kent.
 We also edited a volume, Epistemic Consequentialism, which will be published by OUP in 2018.

 Kristoffer and I are currently working on a co-authored manuscript on how epistemic consequentialism applies to groups of agents.